 This post is also available in: Español (Spanish)

 Lonchocarpus Violaceus (Lancepod) is a medium-sized tree up to 30 feet.
 It has a short trunk with smooth brown bark and a dense crown of slightly droopy branches.
 Moreover, the leaves are evergreen, pinnate, smooth, dark green above, paler beneath, to 8 inches long.
 Also, the leaflets are ovate, parchment-like, round at the base, and 1/4 inch long.
 Flowers are borne in erect clusters, 6-10 inches long, made up of sweetly-fragrant, pea-like lavender blooms resembling lilacs, and attracting bees.
-Fruits are lance-shaped, pods, 2 1/2 x 1 inch, changing from green to light brown when mature, containing a single kidney-shaped brown seed.
+Fruits are lance-shape, pods, 2 1/2 x 1 inch, changing from green to light brown when mature, containing a single kidney-shape brown seed.
 Lancepod takes its common name from the fruit shape; seeds are used for propagation.
 The leaves contain an active poison, the base for an organic insecticide; in Central America the brew the mark to make balche, a intoxicating beverage.

 Furthermore, other parts of the plant are also poisonous and honey from the flowers may be dangerous to consume.
 Lonchocarpus Violaceus (Lancepod) is a hardy tree that grows on a range of poor soils, if well-drained.
 Despite the precautions associate with the lancepod, it is a very attractive tree with lacy leaves and strikingly colored flowers.
 In landscaping it is a great as a specimen, accent or shade tree or shrub in gardens and parks, in civic centers, in large planters, and in xerophytic gardens.